 Who are you?
 Where are you from?
 What have you done to become game designers?
 Which positions have you experienced in the game industry so far, if any?
 What are you doing now?

 This is usually a fun one to answer.
-To summarize it, we can say that the team is basically Italo-Greek and physically relocated in northern Europe.
-A friend with a terrible sense of humour called us a Tzatziki-covered Pizza that is better served with frozen Vodka...
+To summarize it, we can say that the team is basically Italo-Greek and physically relocated to northern Europe.
+A friend with a terrible sense of humor called us a Tzatziki-covered Pizza that is better served with frozen Vodka...

 We are currently six, with two new members joining the team at the time of answering this questions: